illumio/terraform-provider-illumio-core/docs/resources/service.md

 - **icmp_code** (String) ICMP Code.
 Allowed when proto is 1 (ICMP) or 58 (ICMPv6).
 Allowed range is 0 - 15 inclusive
 - **icmp_type** (String) ICMP Type.
 Allowed when proto is 1 (ICMP) or 58 (ICMPv6).
 Allowed range is 0 - 255 inclusive
 - **port** (String) Port Number.
-Also the starting port when specifying a range.
+Also, the starting port when specifying a range.
 Allowed when value of proto is 6 or 17.
 Allowed range is 0 - 65535 inclusive
 - **to_port** (String) High end of port range inclusive if specifying a range.
 Allowed range is 0 - 65535 inclusive